 Our recent growth in operating expenses is mainly due to higher headcounts to support our growth and expansion, and we expect that trend to continue.
-Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn CNC-machined and injection-molded custom parts for prototyping and short-run production.
+Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn, on-demand additive-manufactured (3D printing), CNC-machined and injection-molded custom parts for prototyping and short-run production.
 For us to achieve our goals, we anticipate continued substantial investments in technology and personnel, resulting in increased operating expenses.